delta-exchange/just-the-docs/docs/tutorials/turbo-options.md

 ## Turbo Options: Motivation & Use Cases
 Turbo options are exotic options that combine vanilla call/ put options with a knockout barrier to create a different return/ risk profile.
 A vanilla option has a fixed expiry time.
 This is what the Knockout barrier changes.
 A Turbo options expires instantly (gets 'knocked out') if the price of the option's underlying asset touches/ crosses the Knockout barrier.
 This risk of pre-mature expiry helps to reduce the price of Turbo options and consequently, increases the inherent leverage in these instruments.

 The Turbo options that we offer on Delta Exchange have another defining characteristic - these options are always deep in the money.
 An call/ put option is 'in the money' when its strike price is less/ greater than the current price of the underlying assets.
 The more the money-ness of an options, the more it behaves like a futures.
-If you are famililar with options greeks, you would know that the delta of a deep in the money option is very close to 1.
+If you are familiar with options greeks, you would know that the delta of a deep in the money option is very close to 1.
 The upshot of these design choices is that for practical purposes, a position in our Turbo options for behaves like a leveraged long (for Turbo calls) or short (for Turbo puts) position in the underlying asset which: (a) must be closed at the time of expiry and (b) has a fixed stoploss at the Knockout barrier.

 The leverage inherent in a Turbo option is directly connected to the relative position of the underlying's price and Knockout Price.
 The closer the spot price to the Knockout Price, the higher the probability of the option getting 'knocked out' and thus, lower the price of the option.
 Since, the contract size remains unchanged, as price of the option goes down, the effective leverage it offers goes up.
 The leverage of Turbo options at the time of launch is 200x.
 As spot price moves towards/ away from the Knockout Price, the leverages goes up/ down.